Nelfe80/RetroBat-Instruction-Cards/artworks/readme.txt

 -->

-In Mame RetroBat, configure COIN3 to change left image and COIN4 to change right image
+In Mame RetroBat, to change instruction card, press and hold start, then use the up and down buttons to select which instruction card to display.